amoshnin/Java-SpringBoot.Monolith-and-Microservices/applications/microservices_advanced/readmes/4APPLICATION_STRUCTURE.md

 But since Zul is no longer supported by Netflix, Spring Cloud has moved on and now the recommended option as an API Gateway is _Spring Cloud Gateway_)
 ```

-## Now, we'll implement _Spring Cloud Gateway_ by creating new SpringBoot application, with libraries:
+## Implementing _Spring Cloud Gateway_ by creating new SpringBoot application, with libraries: